Matrix-product operator dualities in integrable lattice models: Case study 1: the cluster entangler applied to the XXZ chain

-Here $\bullet$ indicates a $Z$ operator, and the $\ket{v_j}$ are orthonormal (these vectors are given explicitly in Ref.~\cite[Eq.~15]{Sahinoglu18}).
 This is a `fixed point form' for the MPU.
 In particular, it satisfies the following fixed-point equations

-These equations can be verified for this particular MPU, but hold more generally for any MPU (after blocking sites, and where $\ket{v_0}$ and $\bra{v_0}$ replaced by appropriate vectors) \cite{Cirac17,Sahinoglu18}.
+These equations can be verified for this particular MPU, but hold more generally for any MPU (after blocking sites, and where $\ket{v_0}$ and $\bra{v_0}$ are replaced by appropriate vectors) \cite{Cirac17,Sahinoglu18}.
 See also \cref{sec:ABtransfer}.
-These equations imply the `pulling through' equation
+These relations imply the `pulling through' equation